nazarovenko/Image-Augmentation/README.md

 4. varying brightness
 5. varying contrast

-This script will randomly augment images that have been sorted according to the Default Directory Organisation
+This repository randomly augments images that have been sorted according to the Default Directory Organisation

-## Default Directory Organisaton:
+## Default Directory Organisation:

 - Training Data
   - Class 1